boyuanliuoptics/DOS-calculation/README.md

 You can also change the settings in the the ctl file at the beginning so that the script file *dompb.sh* will output the data for *DOS_Tr.m*.
 Then run the file *DOS_Tr.m* with the band data files in the same directory.
 It will output the DOS data and the corresponding plot.

-### Using other band-computing softwares to obatain band data
+### Using other band-computing softwares to obtain band data

 Firstly, make the input data files into the same format as the output files of *dompb.sh*.
-Then put the data files and DOS calculation file *DOS_GGR.m* in the same directory and use Matlab to run the file *DOS_GGR.m* or *DOS_Tr.m* according to the input files and the alogrithm.
+Then put the data files and DOS calculation file *DOS_GGR.m* in the same directory and use Matlab to run the file *DOS_GGR.m* or *DOS_Tr.m* according to the input files and the algorithm.

 The input files are *band.txt*, *frequency_GGR.txt* and *velocity_GGR.txt* for *DOS_GGR.m*, or *band.txt* and *frequency_Tr.txt* for *DOS_Tr.m*.
 The right format of each file is as below.